RuberDuck9/computer/README.md

 ROM:

-[0000000000000000][0000000000000000] - [Address][Stored Value] - [Input][Output]
+[000000000000][0000000000000000] - [Address][Stored Value] - [Input][Output]

-16 bits available for rom address
+12 bits used for rom address (could be higher but would be unnecessary) read value at current address and pass it through to cpu

+Memory Controller:

 advance one memory address each "tick" or unit of time starting at zero
 override back to value specified in instructions "gto" and "rst"
-read value at current address and pass it through to cpu

-128 kilobytes capacity - 65536 addresses * 2 bytes per addres =  131072 bytes

 ALU:
 performs a math operation based on the value passed to it by the instruction interpreter